The British Council is the United Kingdom’s international organisation for cultural relations and educational

 As a registered charity, the British Council must comply with charity law.
 This includes ensuring that its assets are safeguarded and properly used to meet its charitable objectives.
 Our resources must not be abused, misspent, misappropriated or defrauded, and cannot be used for private interests.

-We receive grant-in-aid funding from the Foreign and Commonwealth Office (FCO).
+We receive grant-in-aid funding from the Foreign, Commonwealth & Development Office (FCDO).
 We must safeguard these public funds and ensure that we use them in compliance with the conditions set out in the Financial Memorandum agreed with the FCDO.
 We also receive grants from other government and non-government sources.
 In all cases we comply with the conditions applied to the funding.